ashleykhumalo/se-assignment-2-introduction-to-software-engineering-ashleykhumalo/README.md

 What is software engineering, and how does it differ from traditional programming?

-The Software Development Life Cycle consists of several phases which are gathering requirements and analysis, system design, implementation, testing, deployment and maintenance.

 Software engineering is a structured methodology that is discipled in developing software systems that employs engineering principles and systematic methodologies to develop softwares of high-quality.It is different from traditional programming in such a way that it emphesizes stractured development processes, lifecycle management and teamwork.The Software Development Life Cyle (SDLC) is a framework which processes and the guides software development through different phases such as gathering requirement, system designing, implementation, testing, deploying, and maintenance.